peradecki/fold-fastalike/README.md

 For example:

-`python -m fold-fastalike sample_data/test_sequences.fasta --full-fold`.
+`python -m fold-fastalike sample_data/test_sequences.fasta --full-fold`

 This will create a folder called `outputs-{%date%}_{%time%}` and four folders within this folder, one for each transcript in the used file.
 Each folder will have: